Metals & Gemstones

 Amethyst

-Amethyst is the purple variety of the quartz mineral species.
+Amethyst is a purple variety of quartz mineral species.
 It’s the gem that’s most commonly associated with the color purple, even though there are other purple gems such as sapphire and tanzanite.
 Its purple color can be cool and bluish, or a reddish purple that’s sometimes referred to as “raspberry.”

 Amethyst is the birthstone for February and the gem for the 6th and 17th wedding anniversaries.